LuMug/LANIceHockey/Documentazione/Documentazione-LANIceHockey.md

 ### Abstract

 > *Have you ever wanted to play a simple game with your friends to have some fun, but didn't know what game to play?
 LANIceHockey enables you to play a simplefied version of ice hockey with your friends, and there are no limits to how many players can enter the match, everyone can play.
 You all connect yourselfs to the same network, a main computer with a sufficiantly big monitor will host the game, on it there will be the ice hockey field, meanwhile the controller to interact with your avatar will be on your phone.
 Now you and your friends can easily play together and have a good time.*

 ### Scopo

-  Lo scopo del progetto (scopi didattici/scopi operativi).
-Dovrebbe descrivere il mandato, ma non vanno ricopiate le informazioni del quaderno dei compiti (che va invece allegato).
+Lo scopo di questo progetto è di creare un videogioco sull'hockey su ghiaccio, il gioco è in una LAN a se stante, per giocare bisogna quindi collegarsi al router apposito, il campo sarà sul monitor dalla macchina che ospita la partita, e il controller sarà sui telefoni delle persone che si uniscono alla partita.
+Non ci sono limiti su quanti giocatori possono entrare in partita, non ci sono presenti neanche le regole che sono normalmente presenti in una partita di hockey.
+Il controller permette all'utente di muoversi, tirare e cambiare squadra. È anche presente una classifica dove si vedono i 10 giocatori che hanno segnato più goal.

 ## Analisi